Skip to navigation Skip to content

 Not a continuing student with a gap in entitlement + Read more ...

-• Student End Date: key the determined entitlement end date, DOC the record and finalise the activity.
+• Student End Date: key the determined entitlement end date, record details on a DOC and finalise the activity.
 If an overpayment is identified, action the debt

 • Assess and code a new claim, using Date of Receipt (DOR) of the EOY